Stull, Kansas: 19th century

 In the late 1890s, a telephone switchboard was added to the house of a Stull resident named J. E. Louk, and soon thereafter, on April 27, 1899, a post office was established in the back of the very same building.
 The town's first and only postmaster was Sylvester Stull, from whom the town derived its name.
 According to Parker and Laird, the United States Post Office simply selected the name based on the name of the postmaster.
 The name stuck even after the post office was discontinued in 1903.

-Stull residents opened two schools prior to Kansas being admitted to the Union.
+Stull residents opened two schools before Kansas was admitted to the Union.
 The first school only lasted for about five years, the other school named “Deer Creek” experienced increasing enrollments and started being used for church services by the Lutheran congregation and the United Brethren on Sundays.
 Along with church services, the school held debates, voting for general elections, and competitions in baseball, horseshoes, sewing, and cooking.
 The school continued until 1962 when it closed; students thereafter went to Lecompton to continue their education.

 Farming brought the community new hope and continues to be the common livelihood of the remaining residents.
 Construction on the Clinton Reservoir led to changes in road routes and farming locations.
 While this did mean the loss of farms to eminent domain and county purchase, it helped Stull and its surrounding communities become more progressive.